GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Method: (Group Unlearning-based Data Attribution)

 where $\bar{\varepsilon}_t(x_t) = \sum_{x_0^{(r)} \in \mathcal{D}_{-k}} w_t(x_t; x_0^{(r)}) \cdot (x_t - \sqrt{\bar\alpha_t}\,x_0^{(r)})/\sigma_t$ with importance weights $w_t(x_t; x_0^{(r)}) \propto q_t(x_t | x_0^{(r)})$ normalized over $\mathcal{D}_{-k}$, and $(\bar\alpha_t, \sigma_t)$ are diffusion schedule parameters (see Appendix~\ref{app:retrack}).

-\textbf{Theoretical justification and practical approximation.} The full (untruncated) objective equals the retain-only training objective in expectation, meaning it targets the same counterfactual model $\theta^{\mathrm{logo}}_{-k}$ as LOGO retraining.
-Since the weights decay exponentially with distance, the sum can be truncated to the $K$ nearest neighbors for computational efficiency, though this introduces controlled bias that diminishes as $K$ increases (see Appendix~\ref{app:retrack}).
+\textbf{Theoretical justification and practical approximation.} The full ReTrack objective, which includes an explicit density-ratio correction (Eq.~\eqref{eq:is_obj} in Appendix~\ref{app:retrack}), equals the retain-only training objective in expectation and thus targets the same counterfactual model $\theta^{\mathrm{logo}}_{-k}$ as LOGO retraining.
+Our practical loss (Eq.~\eqref{eq:retrack_forget}) omits the density ratio and truncates the importance-weighted sum to the $K$ nearest neighbors, yielding a computationally efficient approximation motivated by this equivalence; its fidelity is validated empirically against LOGO in Sec.~\ref{sec:experiments}.